siliconchris1973/PyPiDisplay/README.md

     self._buffer = [0] * int((LCDWIDTH * LCDHEIGHT / 8))

-I included a modified PCD8544.py in package ShowStuff to already incorporates this change.
+I included a modified PCD8544.py in package ShowStuff that already incorporates this change.

 **Installation**